bhb/expound/doc/comparison.md

 # Comparison

-Examples of how Expound's error messages can help you quickly determine why a value fails a spec.
+Expound's error messages are more verbose than the `clojure.spec` messages, which can help you quickly determine why a value fails a spec.
+Here are some examples.

 ---